|

 More on that later.

-Today the parts were ready at
+Today the parts were ready so

 First the slats, which were a